w3c/wai-tutorials/source/aria-concepts/4-problem.html.erb.md

 <div id="premium" class="plan-option"><img src="premium.png" alt="Premium"></div>
 ~~~

-If these divs support functionality that enables users to choose one of the plan options, e.g., if clicking one chooses the corresponding plan, that is not something that the browser can determine.
+This HTML contains very little accessibility semantics.
-Thus, a screen reader user will only be able to perceive the presence of three static images, and a keyboard user will not be able to choose a plan either.
+A screen reader user can perceive only the presence of three static images -- not very helpful.

-To make this new custom radio group accessible, it needs:
+To make this new custom component accessible, it needs:

 1. JavaScript and CSS that provide a keyboard interface.
-2. ARIA markup that correctly expresses all six types of accessibility semantics.
+2. ARIA markup that correctly expresses applicable accessibility semantics.